madisoncissell/digitallibraries/pages/technical.md

 - Example: Darren Bender-Beauregard interview

 **Format**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Mandatory </li>
+- Obligation: Mandatory
-<li> Content guidelines: This field indicates the item’s media type, which will vary depending on if it is an interview, transcript, or image.
-Format will follow a controlled vocabulary, which will utilize a list of Internet Media Types provided by Dublin Core. </li>
+- Content guidelines: This field indicates the item’s media type, which will vary depending on if it is an interview, transcript, or image.
+Format will follow a controlled vocabulary, which will utilize a list of Internet Media Types provided by Dublin Core.
-<li> Applicable controlled vocabularies: Internet Media Types (MIME).
-Common values for this collection will be: audio/mp3; image/jpg, or application/pdf. </li>
+- Applicable controlled vocabularies: Internet Media Types (MIME).
+Common values for this collection will be: audio/mp3; image/jpg, or application/pdf.
-<li> Mapping to Dublin Core: “Format” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/format/ </li>
+- Mapping to Dublin Core: “Format” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/format/
-<li> Example: audio/mp3 </li>
+- Example: audio/mp3

 ## CollectionBuilder visualization elements

-#### Subjects (subject)
+**Subjects (subject)**
-<li> Cardinality: Up to 10 entries per record. </li>
+- Cardinality: Up to 10 entries per record.
-<li> Obligation: Mandatory </li>
+- Obligation: Mandatory
-<li> Content guidelines: These entries will be topics related to the item.
+- Content guidelines: These entries will be topics related to the item.
 This field allows for multiple subjects (up to 10), each should be separated by a semicolon (;).
-Subject entries should be selected using the Library of Congress subject headings, which is a controlled vocabulary. </li>
+Subject entries should be selected using the Library of Congress subject headings, which is a controlled vocabulary.
-<li> Applicable controlled vocabularies: Library of Congress subject headings </li>
+- Applicable controlled vocabularies: Library of Congress subject headings
-<li> Mapping to Dublin Core: “Subject” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/subject/ </li>
+- Mapping to Dublin Core: “Subject” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/subject/
-<li> Example: pawpaws; persimmons; grafting; mennonite; network; knife; cellphone; homestead; farm; indiana. </li>
+- Example: pawpaws; persimmons; grafting; mennonite; network; knife; cellphone; homestead; farm; indiana.

-### Map (latitude)
+**Map (latitude)**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Mandatory  </li>
+- Obligation: Mandatory
-<li> Content guidelines: A geographic coordinate of the interview location specified by the north-south position of the interview site. </li>
+- Content guidelines: A geographic coordinate of the interview location specified by the north-south position of the interview site.
-<li> Applicable controlled vocabularies: N/A </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/  </li>
+- Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/
-<li> Example: 38.5562 </li>
+- Example: 38.5562

-### Location
+**Location**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Mandatory </li>
+- Obligation: Mandatory
-<li> Content guidelines: The name of the city or town of the interview location, followed by the federally recognized two-letter state and territory abbreviation. </li>
+- Content guidelines: The name of the city or town of the interview location, followed by the federally recognized two-letter state and territory abbreviation.
-<li> Applicable controlled vocabularies: N/A </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/ </li>
+- Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/
-<li> Example: Paoli, IN </li>
+- Example: Paoli, IN

-### Map (longitude)
+**Map (longitude)**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Mandatory </li>
+- Obligation: Mandatory
-<li> Content guidelines: A geographic coordinate of the interview location specified by the east-west position of the interview site. </li>
+- Content guidelines: A geographic coordinate of the interview location specified by the east-west position of the interview site. </li>
-<li> Applicable controlled vocabularies: N/A </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/ </li>
+- Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/
-<li> Example: -86.4683  </li>
+- Example: -86.4683

 ## Optional CollectionBuilder elements

-### Description (Synopsis):
+**Description (Synopsis)**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Optional </li>
+- Obligation: Optional
-<li> Content guidelines: This field should be a brief summary/synopsis of the interview in 3-5 sentences.
+- Content guidelines: This field should be a brief summary/synopsis of the interview in 3-5 sentences.
 It should cover major points of the interview.
-If being used for an object, it should briefly describe the object and its significance. </li>
+If being used for an object, it should briefly describe the object and its significance.
-<li> Applicable controlled vocabularies: N/A </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Description” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/ </li>
+- Mapping to Dublin Core: “Description” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/
-<li> Example: Darren Bender-Beauregard provides a background on growing up Mennonite on the East Coast before attending Goshen College.
+- Example: Darren Bender-Beauregard provides a background on growing up Mennonite on the East Coast before attending Goshen College.
 He now resides in Paoli, Indiana on Brambleberry Farm, where is family has a homestead and sells pawpaw and persimmon seedlings.
-Darren describes his knowledge of pawpaws and persimmons, the grafting process, and his agricultural network. </li>
+Darren describes his knowledge of pawpaws and persimmons, the grafting process, and his agricultural network.

-### Interviewee:
+**Interviewee**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Optional, but should be used for interview and transcript records. </li>
+- Obligation: Optional, but should be used for interview and transcript records.
-<li> Content guidelines: This should be the interviewee’s full or preferred name.  </li>
+- Content guidelines: This should be the interviewee’s full or preferred name.
-<li> Applicable controlled vocabularies: N/A </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Contributor” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/contributor/ </li>
+- Mapping to Dublin Core: “Contributor” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/contributor/
-<li> Example: Darren Bender-Beauregard </li>
+- Example: Darren Bender-Beauregard

-### Interviewer:
+**Interviewer**
-<li> Cardinality: 1 entry per record </li>
+- Cardinality: 1 entry per record
-<li> Obligation: Optional, but should be used for interview and transcript records. </li>
+- Obligation: Optional, but should be used for interview and transcript records.
-<li> Content guidelines: This should be the interviewer’s full or preferred name. </li>
+- Content guidelines: This should be the interviewer’s full or preferred name.
-<li> Applicable controlled vocabularies: N/A  </li>
+- Applicable controlled vocabularies: N/A
-<li> Mapping to Dublin Core: “Creator” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/creator/ </li>
+- Mapping to Dublin Core: “Creator” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/creator/
-<li> Example: Madison Cissell </li>
+- Example: Madison Cissell

 ## Documentation of all elements
 <table>